acollin19/472Project/README.md

 AI Face Detector : Goal is to develop and AI that can analyze face images and detect whether the person is wearing a face mask or not, as well as the type of mask being worn.

 ## Group Members
-Angele Park Collin
+- Angele Park Collin,
-Clara Assouline
+- Clara Assouline,
-Timothee Duthoit
+- Timothee Duthoit

 ## Files Submitted